 In medical negligence, surgical tools might be left inside a patient after the surgery has been completed.
 In addition to surgery, it also includes failure to recognize symptoms or treat them correctly and surgical errors.
 It’s essential to acknowledge that no doctor would knowingly do this, but the act must be recognized as an oversight and a mistake.

 Under the banner of negligence, malpractice occurs when a doctor or hospital staff member intentionally breaches a contract with their patients.
 Healthcare professionals who commit medical malpractice consciously choose an option that harms the patient when they know that the other option could help them.
 However, while they didn’t intend to hurt the patient, they took action that might have caused injury or death.
+You can also read about: NEC resulting from baby formula.

 Medical negligence can take many forms.
 A misdiagnosis of a medical condition is a widespread mistake that can easily result in permanent disability or death.
 Doctors who fail to order necessary procedures or prescribe medications despite risk or side effects without adequate communication could be considered responsible for medical malpractice.
 These situations involve a doctor who knew something was wrong, but the intent is uncertain.